 Castellanos, Daniel, MD

-Title: Assistant Dean, Graduate Medical Education; Founding Chair and Professor, Department of Psychiatry & Behavioral Health; Secondary Appointment as Professor, Department of Pediatrics
+Assistant Dean for Graduate Medical Education; Founding Chair; Professor of Psychiatry & Pediatrics

 Office: AHC1 - 349

 Dr. Castellanos has spent his career in academic medicine dedicated to the teaching and training of students, residents, and fellows in Psychiatry.
 He has received several awards for outstanding teaching and has served as a mentor for numerous practicing child and adolescent psychiatrists.
 One of Dr. Castellanos’ areas of expertise are the appropriate use of psychotropic medications in children and adolescents.
 He has given over 80 international, national or regional presentations and published two books and an online training module on the appropriate use of psychotropic medications in children and adolescents.
 He has also performed research and published in suicide and Hispanic youth and the use of novel psychoactive substances among youth.

 Dr. Castellanos has extensive leadership and administrative experience.
 He has held several medical school leadership positions.
 He is co-founder of FIU EMBRACE, has served as Medical Director of South Florida Behavioral Health Network, President of the Florida Psychiatric Society and held leadership positions in other regional and national professional societies.
 After obtaining his medical degree at the Pontificia Universidad Católica Madre y Maestra in Santiago, Dominican Republic, Dr. Castellanos completed his residency in Psychiatry at the University of Miami/Jackson Memorial Medical Center.
 He subsequently completed a Child and Adolescent Psychiatry fellowship at the Columbia-Presbyterian Medical Center in New York.